 Once a proper screening process is put in place, landlords will have much more peace of mind about the care of their units and that their mortgage will be paid on time.
 Good tenants expect landlords that will take care of them and part of having responsible tenants requires the landlord to do their part to keep tenants happy.
 Renters are providing consistent income for the landlord and if they leave their unit because of bad property management, that is the landlord’s responsibility.
-Real Property Management in West Haven does everything within its power to keep tenants happy and make sure that they don’t leave their unit for a reason that is within property management control.
+Real Property Management Southern Connecticut does everything within its power to keep tenants happy and make sure that they don’t leave their unit for a reason that is within property management control.

 Nobody likes to wait around forever or not have their phone call responded to for days.
 This makes tenants feel like their landlord doesn’t care and doesn’t make them a priority.
 This can lead to frustration and dissatisfaction in tenants, causing them to start looking for somewhere else to live.
 In order to keep clients in their units, make sure to respond as quickly as possible to their requests for help, information, or maintenance issues.
-Real Property Management in West Haven makes sure to respond quickly to any need by a client.
+We sure to respond quickly to any need by a client.
 If an issue can’t be solved right away, they will at least make sure the tenants know that the concern is being addressed and will be resolved soon.
 They then always follow through on that promise.
 Tenants are happy knowing that they have been acknowledged and are more than likely patient and understanding when an issue can’t be resolved right away.
 It is best to be transparent and let them know what is going on and what the landlord is doing to resolve the issue as quickly as possible.

 Respect Privacy of Tenants